-- staff members: - working on or involved in recruitment campaigns - in relation to their knowledge about recruitment and retention strategies and campaigns - with respect to placing children in foster care and the availability of foster care placements - in relation to learning shared from foster carers who have left the service - regarding information provided or available in relation to the recruitment of foster carers. - foster carers who assist with recruitment of new applicants - new foster carers to explore their experience of the recruitment process - the provider to discuss oversight mechanism of the recruitment process.
+- staff members: - working on or involved in recruitment campaigns - in relation to their knowledge about recruitment and retention strategies and campaigns - with respect to placing children in foster care and the availability of foster care placements - o in relation to learning shared from foster carers who have left the service - regarding information provided/available in relation to recruitment of foster carers. - foster carers who assist with recruitment of new applicants - new foster carers to explore their experience of the recruitment process - the area manager to: - discuss the review of the foster care panel and any identified gaps in service provision - o discuss whether children are placed outside the area - o discuss oversight mechanism of the recruitment process.